ZuraArabidze/DesignPatterns/README.md

 ## Prototype Pattern

 **Intent:**
-Specify the kinds of objects to crea te using a prototypical instance, and create new objects by copying this prototype.
+Specify the kinds of objects to create using a prototypical instance, and create new objects by copying this prototype.

 **Real-World Analogy:**
 Think of a document template: